How to build a RIA?

 also more complete elements of forms.

-It has offline features that is now is supported by all browsers.
+It has the offline mode that is now is supported by all browsers.

 The future of Web applications will not be limited to a single environment...
 It does not depend upon features of technologies offered to make the choice to create an RIA, because they tend to be equivalent, but rather in a culture which would like to be placed in the wake of Microsoft or elsewhere...